 Back in the early days of filmmaking, iris transitions referred to the literal opening or closing of a camera’s iris to fade in or fade out a shot.
 Nowadays, “iris wipes” are used more stylistically.
 This next video shows a few different examples of iris transitions that have been used over the years.

 Iris transitions were commonly used in the silent era – as such, most people associate their use with “old films.”
-If you want to use an iris wipe in your own film, just keep in mind that it may have an immersion breaking effect on the audience.
+If you want to use an iris wipe in your own film, just keep in mind that it may break the audience's attention.
 Consequently, you can use immersion-breaking iris wipes to your advantage in order to break the fourth wall.

 Seamless Types of Editing Transitions in Film

 The invisible cut is meant to hide the fact that a cut has occurred.
-This technique is commonly employed in movies that attempt to appear as though they’ve been shot in “one-shot,” like Birdman, Rope, or 1917.
+This technique is commonly employed in movies that attempt to appear as though they’ve been shot in “one-shot,” like Birdman, Rope, or the superb illusion of 1917's "one-shot" techniques.
 This next video takes a look at how the ultra-long take isn’t actually as it seems – it’s a fake masked by clever invisible cuts.

 Editing Techniques in Film